- Cornwall Central High School

 To help us best support your child’s health and learning needs, please notify the school nurse of any medical conditions or current medications your child is taking.

 You can contact the Cornwall Central High School Nurse by phone at 845-534-8009, ext.
-5010, or speak with the nurse in person.
+5010.

 Additionally, please ensure the school has your current phone numbers and emergency contact information on file.
 It is essential that you immediately inform the school of any changes to your emergency contacts so we can reach you quickly if needed.